Counting Through Occlusion: Framework for Open World Amodal Counting: Introduction

 We address this limitation by introducing \textbf{\emph{CountOCC}}, to the best of our knowledge, the first open-world amodal counting framework that explicitly reconstructs and reasons about occluded object instances.
-Our key insight is that accurate amodal counting requires recovering complete object representations through category-aware feature reconstruction that preserves discriminative properties essential for counting.
+Our key insight is that accurate amodal counting requires recovering complete object representations through feature reconstruction that preserves discriminative properties essential for counting.
 At the core is a Feature Reconstruction Module (FRM) that operates across multiple hierarchical levels, integrating information from visible regions with semantic guidance from text-visual prompts to explicitly recover features at occluded locations.
 Rather than accepting corrupted encodings from occluding surfaces, FRM proactively predicts features as they would appear if objects were fully visible.
 We complement this with Visual Equivalence (VisEQ) supervision, which enforces consistency between occluded and unoccluded views through gradient-based attention alignment.
-This dual supervision at feature and attention levels ensures reconstructed representations remain faithful to authentic object characteristics, enabling robust counting performance even under severe occlusion and extending open-world counting to realistic scenarios where visibility is fundamentally impaired.
+This dual supervision at feature and attention levels ensures reconstructed representations remain similar to authentic object characteristics, enabling robust counting performance even under occlusion.

-Although the recent CAPTURE-Real benchmark~\cite{pothiraj2025capture} evaluates amodal counting through pattern completion in structured environments, it focuses primarily on regular arrangements where occluded instances follow predictable patterns.
+Although the recent CAPTURe-Real benchmark~\cite{pothiraj2025capture} evaluates amodal counting through pattern completion in structured environments, it focuses primarily on regular arrangements where occluded instances follow predictable patterns.
 Models can infer hidden objects by extrapolating visible spatial regularities, but this approach fails in unstructured natural scenes where objects exhibit irregular arrangements.
-To provide comprehensive evaluation across both predictable and unpredictable occlusion scenarios, we create occlusion-augmented versions of FSC-147~\cite{ranjan2021learning} and CARPK~\cite{hsieh2017drone} (FSC-147-OCC and CARPK-OCC), which naturally contain both structured and unstructured scenes while preserving original splits and annotations.
-Our method achieves substantial improvements across all three benchmarks, demonstrating robust amodal counting performance in both pattern-based and natural environments.
+To provide a comprehensive evaluation, we create occlusion-augmented versions of FSC-147~\cite{ranjan2021learning} and CARPK~\cite{hsieh2017drone} (FSC-147-OCC and CARPK-OCC), which naturally contain both structured and unstructured scenes while preserving original splits and annotations.
+Our method achieves substantial improvements across all three benchmarks.
 These results establish a new state-of-the-art for open-world amodal counting and provide a comprehensive evaluation framework for future research in this domain.